Privacy Act Requests

 PSP Investments is subject to the Privacy Act.

-You can make a request under the Privacy Act by sending your completed personal information request form to:
+You can make a request under the Privacy Act through the ATIP Online Request Service website using this link or by sending your completed personal information request form to:

 Access to Information and Privacy Coordinator